go-sphere/go-sphere.github.io/content/docs/getting-started/quickstart.md

 cd myproject
 ```

-This generates a new project with a clean structure based on [sphere-layout](https://github.com/go-sphere/sphere-layout).
+This generates a new project with a clean structure based on [sphere-layout](https://github.com/go-sphere/sphere-layout) and automatically installs all required protoc plugins and dependencies.

 ### 2. Define Database Schema (Ent)

-Create your database entities in `/internal/pkg/database/ent/schema`.
-For example, create `internal/pkg/database/ent/schema/user.go`:
+Create your database entities in `internal/pkg/database/schema/`.
+For example, create `internal/pkg/database/schema/user.go`:

 ```go
 package schema